JAlcocerT/JAlcocerT/content/blog/dev-astro-components.md

 title: "ASTRO - SSG: Components & How to use Them"
 date: 2024-05-14T23:20:21+01:00
 draft: false
-tags: ["Web","Dev","Websites"]
+tags: ["Web","Dev","Websites","Astro Components"]
 description: 'Tutorial - Making any ASTRO Website better.'
-summary: 'How to get better with ASTRO as SSG (for non web-devs).
-My favourite components for Astro: search, Charts, OG/SEO, GPX...'
 url: 'understanding-astro-ssg-components'
 ---

 There is one thing that you need to understand to be on the **top percentile of webs**.

 ![Just use Astro - IQ Percentiles](/blog_img/memes/IQ_default.jpg)

 And it is **how to use components**.

+How to get better with ASTRO as SSG (for non web-devs)?

+This is a post about *My favourite components for Astro*: Search, Charts, OG/SEO, GPX support...

 <!-- Add dynamic content about you
 https://docs.astro.build/en/tutorial/2-pages/3/ -->